FoxTrot by Bill Amend for September 24, 2017

 15. Missing large

-bgelber Premium Member about 7 years ago
+bgelber Premium Member over 7 years ago

 Those of us over 60 can do calculations with a pencil and paper, or a slide rule, or a calculator, or a computer, whatever is available.